-The Department plans to hire 10 new faculty members to research therapies focused on Multiple Sclerosis, other disabilities, and rehabilitation.
+The Department plans to hire 10 new faculty members to research therapies focused on Multiple Sclerosis, other disabilities and rehabilitation.

 The project includes:

 HERA also provided laboratory equipment planning services, documenting the department’s existing equipment, future movable lab equipment for use in the design process by the project team and user groups, along with specifying new built-in lab equipment that is included in the construction contract.
+The project is targeting LEED Gold.

 Program verification, laboratory design, construction documents, construction administration, equipment planning